batteries76/gentech-2019/term01/week04/day03.md

 # Week 4, Day 3

 ## Lesson Material
+- Markdown
+- Trello
+- The rubric
 - Git and GitHub (pushing to the cloud)
 - Testing
 - Test review
 - Modules

+## Markdown and Trello
+- Markdown is very useful for writing READMEs,
+- and Trello is great for keeping track of your project.
+- Both are learned easily by doing.

 ### Git and GitHub
 - We installed (tortuously) the SSH (secure shell) key on our GitHub accounts.